k1y0sh1/k1y0sh1/README.md

 <h2 align="left">Hi 👋!
-My name is Omar Alajaji and I have a great interest in Cybersecurity and Data Analysis.</h2>
+My name is Omar Alajaji and I'm an Information System Student at King Saud University.</h2>

 ###